 - The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0) bits to allow part of memory to be protected as read only.
-The protected area definition is shown as "Table 2.
-Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.

-Please refer to "Table 2.
-Protected Area Sizes". - The Hardware Protected Mode (HPM) use WP#/SIO2 to protect the (BP3, BP2, BP1, BP0) bits and SRWD bit.
+The proected area definition is shown as table of "Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.
+Please refer to table of "protected area sizes". - The Hardware Protected Mode (HPM) use WP#/SIO2 to protect the (BP3, BP2, BP1, BP0) bits and SRWD bit.
 If the system goes into four I/O read mode, the feature of HPM will be disabled.